I began writing Notes on My Family during the final year of my undergraduate degree. I studied Creative Writing at London Metropolitan University.

 I have always been drawn to writing fiction about families.
 Family dynamics are complex and fascinating.
 When you have five very different personalities living under one roof there is bound to be conflict, drama and tension, all the elements needed when writing fiction.

 I really liked the idea of writing a novel about a dysfunctional family.
 I originally thought I might write sections of the book from the perspective of the different family members.
 I started with Lou who, at thirteen and a half, is the baby of the family.
 Lou’s voice was so strong, so unique, that I very quickly knew that the whole book would be written from her perspective.
 It was Lou’s story I needed to tell.

-Lou is having serious problems at home as well as at school, but her life carries on.
+Lou is having serious problems at home as well as at school.
 Lou’s parents announce their divorce, turning her world upside down.
 Lou’s mum isn’t coping well.
 Her older brother, Mikey, deals with the situation by baking cakes.
 Despite the disruption in her life, Lou unexpectedly makes a new friend at school.

 I wanted to write a novel about a family in crisis which echoes the chaos of our everyday lives, a novel that reflects the way in which life just keeps coming at us, the way things can so quickly pile-up, whether we have the time to fully process them or not.

 I felt having a young teenage protagonist would provide a lot of potential for humour, drama, and character growth over a short period of time.
 Thirteen is an interesting age.
 It’s a time of change and of firsts.
 Lou is socially awkward and isn’t fitting in well at school.
 Despite all the important issues and milestones in Lou’s life, I knew I wanted the book to be funny and hopeful.